 Appeals under this ground may relate to:

 an error relating to the recording of marks

 The Regulations and/or Procedures concerned must be identified and an explanation given to the way in which the University’s actions differed significantly from those set out under the Regulations and/or Procedures.

 Furthermore, under this ground, you may claim that your performance was impaired in assessment(s) taken prior to being issued a University Internal Needs Assessment Report (INAR) approving assessment-related adjustments.
 Such appeals will normally only be considered for assessments undertaken in the same academic year in which the INAR was issued.

-You must fill in the form found here and submit it in person to their School Office, by email to the Student Casework Office, or by post within 10 working days of the date of the publication of result(s) of the assessment(s) concerned.
+You must fill in the form found here and email to the Student Casework Office (firstname.lastname@example.org) within 10 working days of the date of the publication of result(s) of the assessment(s) concerned.